Skip to content

 Organization

-Organisation documented at least 14 cases of law enforcement officers using license plate readers to stalk individuals.
+I referenced the Institute for Justice's documentation of at least 14 cases of police officers using license plate readers to stalk individuals.

 • Have I Been Flocked